Spirit Camp

 Learn more about Joy Ranch.

-Who’s on the Spirit Camp team?
+Who is on the Spirit Camp team?

 We recruit people who demonstrate responsibility, compassion, accountability and maturity.
 We also screen our team members through applications, interviews and background checks.
 Many of our hires are professional educators.

-All our programs are staffed by trained and licensed medical professionals.
+Our programs are staffed by trained and licensed medical professionals.
 Our medical team includes a medical director and camp nurses.
+Our medical staff-to-camper ratio is about 1:15.

 What will campers do at camp?